There is only me folks so talk to me!

 Simply talk to me in person either at the time or on a subsequent lesson.

 It is clearly in my best interests to ensure that the issue is resolved.

-As stated in the voluntary code of conduct, if you are not satisfied after having communicated with me there are organisations that you can turn to for help.
+As stated in the DVSA Voluntary Code of Practice: if you are not satisfied after having communicated with me there are organisations that you can turn to for help.